 Stranded wire, made of stainless steel strands and coated with nylon, is the strongest material for jewelry-making.
 For maximum flexibility and strength, opt for 49-strand wire, while for stiffer creations, 7-strand wire will suffice.
 The Beadalon and Griffin brands offer wires for general use, while Soft Flex offers options tailored to specific applications.

 Stranded wire is made up of several small strands of stainless steel, braided together and covered with a nylon sheath.
 It is the strongest material available for jewelry-making.
-It can support very heavy beads, depending on the diameter of the wire and the number of strands.
+It can support very heavy beads, depending on wire diameter and number of strands.

 The higher the number of strands, the more flexible and resistant the cord.
 For example, 49-strand stranded wire is more flexible than 7-strand stranded wire.
 The finer it is, the more flexible it will appear.

-On the other hand, the more strands there are in a corded wire, the more expensive it is for a similar diameter and length.
+On the other hand, the more strands there are in a corded wire, the more expensive it is for similar diameters and lengths.
 Since it's made of stainless steel, it won't rust.

 There are several factors to consider when choosing a jewelry wire.
 Some very specific jewelry pieces require rigid wires to create volume in the design.
 Most of the time, however, you'll need a strong, flexible wire.
 You should also note the hole diameter of the beads you'll be using and the strength required to hold your creation in place.

 Above is an example of how to finish a piece of wire jewelry.
 You don't knot the wire to finish your creation.
-You need to use Crimp beads, Crimp bead covers (optional), and wire protectors (optional).
+Use crushable beads, crushable bead covers (optional), and wire protectors (optional).
 We invite you to see how it's done in this article: What are wire protectors?

 Look at which bead has the smallest hole diameter.
 Your wire should not exceed this diameter.
-As with any attractive finish, you need to be able to pass the wired threads through the beads at the end a second time.
-The hole in the beads near the end of the jewel must be twice as large as your wired thread.
+As with any attractive finish, you need to be able to pass the wired threads through the end beads a second time.
+The hole in the pearls near the end of the jewel must be twice as large as your wired thread.

-Wired wire comes in a wide variety of diameters, from 0.25 mm ideal for Seed beads, to 0.91 mm more suited to glass beads.
+Stranded wire comes in a wide variety of diameters, from 0.25 mm ideal for rocailles, to 0.91 mm more suited to glass beads.
 The most commonly used wire diameters range from 0.36 mm to 0.46 mm.

 Choose 49-strand twisted wire when your creation requires great flexibility and strength.
 Choose 19-strand stranded wire when your creation requires good flexibility, and 7-strand stranded wire when your creation requires medium flexibility.